 Are men or women in more accidents?

-There have been a huge amount of studies on this as people seek to end the age-old argument of who’s a better driver.
+There have been a huge number of studies on this as people seek to end the age-old argument of who’s a better driver.

 So let’s look at the stats.

 A study that took place in America found that 71% of car accident casualties were men, while women only made up 29% of deaths.
 It was also found that nearly twice as many men who are aged 34 or younger died in speeding crashes than women in the age bracket.
 They were also more likely to drink and drive.

 Focusing back on the UK now, brake.org found that men account for 74% of road traffic deaths, 70% of serious injuries and 59% slight injuries on the roads.
 Not only that but 95% of convictions for deaths caused by dangerous driving are against men.
 Another interesting statistic is that the number of male drivers who were reported to having driven under the influence of drugs was four times higher than the number of female drives who admitted the same.

 Worldwide, men account for 73% of all worldwide road traffic deaths, this is three times the rate of women.